-1. Parents or guardians should notify the school in advance of all pre-planned absences of the child such as doctor's appointments, family vacations, funerals, etc. Parents may send a note to the child's teacher or may call the elementary office with this information.

-2. Parents should notify the school in the morning if the child will be absent from school due to illness.
+- 1. Parents or guardians notify the school in advance of all pre-planned absences of the child such as doctor's appointments, family vacations, funerals, etc. Parents may send a note to the child's teacher or may call the elementary office with this information. - 2.
+Parents notify the school in the morning if the child will be absent from school due to illness.
 Call the school prior to 8:30 a.m.
-If the call is not answered, leave a message.

-3. If no notification is received by the elementary office by 8:30 A.M., the school will attempt to contact the parents by telephone.

-4. The school must receive written documentation for any absence.
+If the call is not answered, leave a message or send an email. - 3.
+If no notification is received by the elementary office by 8:30 A.M., the school will attempt to contact the parents by telephone. - The school must receive written documentation for any absence.